Characterizing CPU-Induced Slowdowns in Multi-GPU LLM Inference: Understanding the CPU Bottlenecks in Multi-GPU Systems

 \subsection{Shared Memory Broadcast Contention}

-In multi-GPU LLM serving, the GPU data plane (attention, MLP, and collective communication) operates with minimal CPU involvement, but the CPU control plane (tokenization, scheduling, and inter-process communication) must complete before each GPU iteration can begin.
+In multi-GPU LLM serving, the GPU data plane (attention, MLP, and collective communication) operates with minimal CPU involvement.
+Still, the CPU control plane (tokenization, scheduling, and inter-process communication (IPC)) must complete before each GPU iteration can begin.
 Modern serving frameworks such as vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2024sglang} share this multi-process architecture, making the following analysis broadly applicable.
-In vLLM's V1 architecture, POSIX shared memory (exposed via Linux's \texttt{/dev/shm}) implements a broadcast queue that distributes scheduling decisions from the engine core to each GPU worker process.
-NCCL similarly allocates its own shared-memory regions to support intra-node coordination for collective communications~\cite{hu2025demystifying}.
+In vLLM's V1 architecture, POSIX shared memory implements a broadcast queue that distributes scheduling decisions from the engine core to each GPU worker process.

 This broadcast follows a 1-writer-N-reader pattern, where $N$ equals the tensor parallelism degree.
 The writer (engine core) must verify that all $N$ readers have consumed the previous message before writing new data, and each reader must confirm the writer has produced a new entry before consuming it.
-Although the implementation uses a lock-free design based on per-entry metadata flags and memory fences rather than traditional mutexes, contention still arises: the writer polls all $N$ reader flags on each iteration in a busy-wait loop that never yields to sleep, while readers similarly poll the writer flag.
+Although the implementation is lock-free, both the writer and the readers busy-wait without yielding to sleep.
 Under CPU scarcity, the writer's busy-wait competes with reader processes for CPU time, delaying readers' flag updates and forcing the writer to spin longer, creating a cascading delay that amplifies with the number of GPU workers.

+\Cref{fig:shmem} illustrates how this contention can substantially delay model execution.
+To quantify the effect in the current serving stack, \Cref{fig:latency-breakdown} decomposes the CPU-side work in a single vLLM V1 decode step under the same attacker-style serving load used in \Cref{sec:inference}.
+The instrumentation records three host-side components: the engine scheduler, the engine-to-worker shared-memory enqueue, and the worker-side shared-memory dequeue.
+The dequeue measurement includes time spent waiting for the next scheduling message; to avoid counting idle inter-arrival gaps as IPC overhead, we filter baseline dequeue waits above 200\,ms. The plotted time is therefore CPU-side control-plane time only; it excludes the GPU model forward pass.

+The mean CPU-side per-step runtime grows from roughly 5--16\,ms at baseline to 46--73\,ms under attacker load, depending on model size and CPU allocation.
+This increase persists even at larger CPU allocations, showing that shared-memory IPC and scheduling remain on the critical path once sustained requests keep the engine active.
+The tail is more severe: the component-wise p99 grows to 0.54--1.70\,s under attacker load, with worker-side IPC dequeue dominating the CPU-side critical path.
+This is a tail-latency effect rather than a shift in every iteration; typical steps remain much closer to baseline, but occasional delayed dequeues are enough to stall GPU workers and inflate request-level TTFT.
+Because the p99 stacks in \Cref{fig:latency-breakdown} sum each component's p99 independently, they should be interpreted as an upper-bound diagnostic rather than the exact joint p99 of a single step.